Seeking enlightenment and energy drinks in Shangri-la – Alec Ash

 From Kawakarpo we continued another three hours north, on narrow roads to a Tibetan village tucked into a high valley within sight of the mountain peaks, where Sonam was waiting for us.
 Smiling, draped in crimson robes, this was the monk who said he followed the living Buddha.
 As we talked, it turned out that he was being quite literal: his big brother was a living Buddha, and Sonam followed him around.

-A squat, well-built Tibetan in saffron robes and aviator shades, he and Sonam lived in Shangri-la, but every new year they went to villages further afield, so that Tibetans in the area (including from just across the border in the Tibetan Autonomous Region) could more easily travel to receive his blessing.
-Living Buddhas are not uncommon in greater Tibet; they are often attached to a monastery, and have to be state approved for official status as a reincarnate lama – as this one was proud to tell me he was.
+A squat, well-built Tibetan in saffron robes and aviator shades, the living Buddha lived in Shangri-la, but every new year they went to villages further afield, so that Tibetans in the area (including from just across the border in the Tibetan Autonomous Region) could more easily travel to receive his blessing.
+Living Buddhas (活佛) are not uncommon in greater Tibet; they are often attached to a monastery, and have to be state approved for official status as a reincarnate lama – as this one was proud to tell me he was.
 Among the first things he did, on seeing that a foreigner had come to visit, was to show me a photo of him with the movie actress Goldie Hawn, whom he had met at a Buddhist conference in Germany a few years back.
 I flipped through the other pictures on his iPad, all enrobed selfies from his travels: in front of the Sydney Opera House, the Golden Gate Bridge, Tiananmen Square.
 Dharma for the digital age.